Consensys/doc.tessera/docs/HowTo/Configure/Keys.md

 Tessera uses cryptographic keys to provide transaction privacy.

+!!!tip

-You can use existing private/public key pairs or use Tessera to generate new key pairs for you.
+    You can use existing private/public key pairs and use Tessera to generate new key pairs for you.

+    All these keys can be used at the same time in Tessera inline or in a vault.

     See [Generating & securing keys](../Generate-keys.md) for more info.

 === "v0.10.3 onwards"